Botulinum Toxin Gummy Smile Treatments In Demand

 - parlaying your training into a thriving aesthetics career.

 Convenient eLearning modules which you can work on at your own pace are paired with hands-on clinical training.
 Aesthetics specialists train you in every aspect of patient care and safe injecting, including supporting you through real patient appointments.
 This at-home and face-to-face approach is flexible to fit around your existing commitments, with a Fast Track option also available.

 For those who are already qualified in aesthetics but who would like to perfect their techniques and get professional feedback on their injecting, a one-to-one short course in injectables may fit the bill.

 Our 1:1 Training in the Jawline and Lower Face is especially pertinent to injectors involved in dental aesthetics, as is our 1:1 Training in Mid-Face and Cannula.

 These tailored sessions concentrate on honing in on treatments in the areas dental patients are most likely to be interested in.
 You can really get into the techniques that can provide the facial symmetry, rejuvenation and problem-solving your patients are looking for, with this highly-targeted training.

 If you’re inspired to give aesthetics a go, download our prospectus now to see which training course is right for you.
-Alternatively, book a call with our Head of Student Recruitment, Deneal Basi, who is happy to talk you through your options for becoming #HarleyTrained.
+Alternatively, book a call with our Courses team who are always happy to talk you through your options for becoming #HarleyTrained.